* New software system caused disruptions

 * Company says production now back to "near normal" levels

-Feb 12 Novelis Inc, the world's largest producer of rolled aluminum products, reported a quarterly profit on Tuesday, following a year-earlier loss, but said had been hit by production disruptions as it put a new software system in place.
+Feb 12 Novelis Inc, the world's largest producer of rolled aluminum products, reported a quarterly profit on Tuesday after a year-earlier loss, but said production disruptions linked to a new software system held back results.

-The company said results were also held back in part by "unfavorable pricing dynamics" in some regions, and higher input costs in North America.
+The company said results were also held back in part by "unfavorable pricing dynamics," which it attributed to higher premiums in Japan due to rising demand, and increasing input costs in North America.

 Trending On Reuters